 Microsoft Clarity provides tools to gather valuable data about how people are using your website.
 When carrying out conversion rate optimization or investigating user experience improvements, tools such as these help us to make better, more informed recommendations – basing decisions on evidence.

-For example, during an SEO project, improving rankings and traffic is great but we also want to improve the number of conversions too.
+For example, during an SEO project like that from Webflow SEO, improving rankings and traffic is great but we also want to improve the number of conversions too.
 These conversions could be form submissions, purchases or phone calls.
 Before updates are deployed, a hypothesis can be outlined and then the results measured – so we track whether or not the change had the desired results.

 What Clarity isn’t…